There is no better way to experience a truly festive season in Europe than visiting Bruges at Christmas time!

 The Markt (Market Square) of Bruges is a vast open space surrounded by the iconic colourful townhouse with triangular, staircase-like (stepped gable) roofs.

-The Christmas market is set in the middle of the square, and you will be asked to show your Covid Safety Ticket (proof of vaccination or negative covid test) before entering the area.
-There may be a queue to enter, but the admission process goes typically fast.
+The Christmas market is set in the middle of the square.
+There may be a queue to enter, but the admission process typically goes fast.

 TIP: Make sure you have cash with you, as most sellers don’t accept payment cards within the Bruges Belgium Christmas Market.